Marigza/nodejs2024Q1-service/README.md

 ## Setting environment

 Rename file .env.example to .env
-You can change PORT in which app will be running.
+You can change PORT and any other variables.

 ## Running application